 So, is alcohol or marijuana more dangerous?
 Here we present both sides of the debate so you can decide for yourself.

 In most cases, drinking alcohol is not life-threatening.
 However, when people consume too much alcohol, it can be fatal.
-The CDC reports that nearly 88,000 alcohol-related deaths occur each year.
-And binge drinking accounted for about half of these deaths.
+The CDC reports that nearly 88,000 alcohol-related overdose deaths occur each year.
+Binge drinking accounted for about half of these deaths.